-Few days ago I received a call late night to share my thoughts about Sify stopping their internet service for homes (retail).
-Frankly I wasn’t aware they were still providing that service.
+A few days ago I received a call the late-night to share my thoughts about Sify stopping their internet service for homes (retail).
+Frankly, I wasn’t aware they were still providing that service.

 Today that article was published in ET “Sify to stop supporting lower-speed customers, shift focus to enterprises services“.
 Few highlights from the article,